Dean-J-K-James/dean-j-k-james.github.io/application/application/blog/contents/perlin-noise-terrain-generation/article.md

 The image in *Figure 3* shows the same noise map as *Figure 2*, except with a scale of 0.2 instead of 0.1.
 A larger scale value creates noise maps that appear more "zoomed" out.

-<tip>The perlin noise function itself will not be manually written for this tutorial, because there are lots of implementations for it in different languages and engines already (see end of page for some links).
-Replace `perlinNoise` with whatever implementation you use.</tip>
+<div class="tip">The perlin noise function itself will not be manually written for this tutorial, because there are lots of implementations for it in different languages and engines already (see end of page for some links).
+Replace `perlinNoise` with whatever implementation you use.</div>

 ## Using Perlin Noise as Terrain